The Dominance and Monopolies Review: Russia

 To obtain damages, a plaintiff is supposed to prove a violation of the Competition Law, the existence of damage (including the amount), and the cause-and-effect relationship between the violation and the inflicted damage.
 Naturally, an FAS decision establishing a violation is instrumental during the court proceedings, but it does not lower the burden of proof imposed on the plaintiff (as to the amount of damage and the cause–effect relationship).
 While an FAS decision serves as evidence, the FAS in any case urges future plaintiffs to be more active in collecting and presenting evidence in the course of private antitrust proceedings.

-The concept of antimonopoly compliance has finally been introduced to the Competition Law.
-Implementing an antimonopoly compliance system is not compulsory.
-However, if a company or group of companies decides to implement such a system, it must make sure that the internal documents it adopts to this end include the following: requirements for the assessment of antimonopoly risks within the company; measures aimed at reducing these risks; monitoring measures; the procedure for informing employees of the compliance system; and information about the company's antimonopoly compliance officer.
+The concept of anti-monopoly compliance has been introduced to the Competition Law.
+Implementing an anti-monopoly compliance system is not compulsory.
+However, if a company or group of companies decides to implement such a system, it must make sure that the internal documents it adopts to this end include the following: requirements for the assessment of anti-monopoly risks within the company; measures aimed at reducing these risks; monitoring measures; the procedure for informing employees of the compliance system; and information about the company's anti-monopoly compliance officer.

-Companies can apply to FAS to get confirmation that their internal documents on antimonopoly compliance are in line with the legislation.
-The FAS believes that putting in place antimonopoly compliance will help prevent violations by companies, including dominant entities.
-At the same time, the new law is silent on whether liability can be mitigated or excluded for violations by companies that have implemented a compliance system cleared with the FAS.
+Companies can apply to the FAS to receive confirmation that their internal documents on anti-monopoly compliance are in line with the legislation.
+The FAS believes that putting in place anti-monopoly compliance will help prevent violations by companies, including dominant entities.

 Currently, the prohibitions on abuse of dominance do not apply to conduct associated with the exercise of exclusive rights to IP.
 Still, fairly recent cases support the FAS' outlook on the interplay between IP and antitrust (dominance): as long as rights holders can benefit from the existing exemption, there is room for abusive conduct (according to the FAS, IP rights should not create any benefits in terms of the circulation of products in the market).
 The FAS tends to view the above immunity as obsolete; it seeks to exert control over unilateral conduct and contractual arrangements in the area of IP, and to look into existing practices in terms of their compliance with the Competition Law (in particular, in relation to the pharmaceutical industry).